noalarms/MSDV-Thesis/thesis/introduction.md

   * Sponsored online content
 * Product Placement vs Traditional Advertising

-RESPONSE: This may need further awareness from consumers to better distinguish placement and differentiate between "real" content and sponsorship.
+RESPONSE: There may need to be further awareness for consumers to better distinguish placement and differentiate between "real" content and sponsorship.

 * Regulation or lackthereof
 * Consumer attention